Day 1: Delhi - Tijara 102 km

 Day 12: Jodhpur - Bassi - Bujinath 101 km

-We get up early as we know that we have to cycle at least 140 kilometer to find a hotel
+We get up early as we know that we have to cycle at least 140 kilometre to find a hotel

 in Ranakpur.
 The area between Jodhpur and Ranakpur is a highly obscure area where we will